 When applying the COF principle in its simplest form, there is no complete tokenization across the entire payment process chain (see figure).
 With the use of PSP tokens, the card data merely “bypasses” the online shop, respectively the merchant’s systems, to save the effort of a PCI DSS certification and the associated investment in data security for the merchant.

-One-time card payments and Credential on File (COF) via Scheme Tokens
+Credential on File (COF) via Scheme Tokens

 So-called scheme tokens can achieve full tokenization of the payment process for card payments in online shops or shopping apps.